jarrett/echo_uploads/readme.md

     end

     class MyFileStore < EchoUploads::AbstractStore
       # Persists the file under the given key.
-Accepts an ActionDispatch::UploadedFile.
-      # Typically should check to see if a file with the same key already exists, and if
-      # so, do nothing.
+Accepts a File.
+Typically should check to
+      # see if a file with the same key already exists, and if so, do nothing.
       def write(key, file)
         # ...
       end